EricNg314/Pokemon-Catcher/README.md

 # Pokemon-Catcher :globe_with_meridians:
-Find a wild pokemon with a your nickname of choice.
-Then catch'em all!
+Call out a name and a pokemon might appear!

 This application was built as an example of a full stack webpage with front and backend.
 The example: